 -

-March 2022FSU partners with Tallahassee Memorial HealthCare to build a new academic health center and a medical campus in Panama City Beach, aiming to transform healthcare in North Florida.
+March 2022FSU partners with Tallahassee Memorial HealthCare to build a new academic research building, aiming to transform healthcare in North Florida.
 The initiative is backed by a $125 million investment from the State of Florida, awarded in 2022 to support the project’s development.

 -